Next-Flip/Momentum-Apps/i2ctools/README.md

 ## V2
 - [ ] Read more than 2 bytes in sender mode
-- [ ] Add 10-bits adresses support
+- [ ] Add 10-bits addresses support
 - [ ] Test with rate > 100khz
 - [ ] Save records (Sigrok compatible?)
 - [ ] Play from files